Will Permanent Makeup Look Natural?

 Wrong pigment = wrong undertone.

 This is how people end up with brows that fade gray, red, or ashy.
 Proper pigment selection based on your skin is critical.
+Understanding how permanent makeup fades over time is important when choosing the right pigment and technique.

 3. Brow Design